prometheus-operator/prometheus-operator/Documentation/operator.md

   -enable-config-reloader-probes
     	Enable liveness and readiness for the config-reloader container.
 Default: false -feature-gates value
     	Feature gates are a set of key=value pairs that describe Prometheus-Operator features.
-At the moment there are no feature gates available.
+Valid options: auto-gomemlimit.
   -key-file string
     	- NOT RECOMMENDED FOR PRODUCTION - Path to private TLS certificate file.
   -kubelet-node-address-priority value